Road racing licence categories explained

-Races exclusively open to Women come under the catch-all catgeory of "Women-only" and are further split by ability.
-The British Cycling National Women's Series are open to Elite, 1st, 2nd and 3rd category riders.
+Races exclusively open to women come under the catch-all catgeory of "Women-only" and are further split by ability.
+The HSBC UK National Women's Road Series are open to Elite, 1st, 2nd and 3rd category riders.
 Other races can be open to all categories or split down in similar lines to Regional A (2nd, 3rd, 4th Category) and Regional B (3rd, 4th Category) respectively.

 (weeknight closed circuit)